-- (3) A portion of the public offering price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trust.
-These costs have been estimated at \$0.058 per unit for the trust.
+(3) A portion of the public offering price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trust.
+These costs have been estimated at \$0.090 per unit for the trust.
 A distribution will be made as of the earlier of the close of the initial offering period or six months following the trust's inception date to an account maintained by the trustee from which this obligation of the investors will be satisfied.
-To the extent the actual organization costs are greater than the estimated amount, only the estimated organization costs added to the public offering price will be reimbursed to the sponsor and deducted from the assets of the trust. - (4) The total sales charge consists of an initial sales charge, a deferred sales charge and a creation and development fee.
-The initial sales charge is equal to the difference between the maximum sales charge and the sum of the remaining deferred sales charge and the total creation and development fee.
-The maximum total sales charge is 2.75% of the public offering price per unit. - (5) The aggregate cost to investors includes the applicable sales charge assuming no reduction of sales charges.
+To the extent the actual organization costs are greater than the estimated amount, only the estimated organization costs added to the public offering price will be reimbursed to the sponsor and deducted from the assets of the trust.